MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 ![Lighthout Output](assets/lighthouse_results.png)

-***Figure x**: The Office Attendance Tracker's Google Lighthouse results are illustrated in the figure.*
+***Figure 12**: The Office Attendance Tracker's Google Lighthouse results are illustrated in the figure.*

 ### Performance